Interactive Lighting Missing in Modern VFX

 We’ve heard for centuries that the eyes are the window to the soul.
 If that’s the case, then the heart and soul of Hollywood is coated in green screen-tinted glasses.
 So often, we see green rectangles reflected in glasses of our favorite characters, not only in episodic streaming, but even running rampant in Hollywood blockbusters.
 However, some VFX houses have attempted to do justice to this ongoing issue.
 Nearly every movie or episodic streaming show is shot digitally, quite often utilizing green screen.
 Some compositors will overly blur and remove the chroma in the reflections on the character’s sunglasses as can be seen in Hot Tub Time Machine.
 Since artists cannot just blur out unwanted green screen reflections in a character’s clear eyeglasses some will attempt to shift the hue so that it that might potentially match a reflection from a light source found off-camera in the surrounding scene.

-Wonder Woman 1984, 2020, missed the boat in a variety of scenes where the green screen reflections clearly seen in Cheetah’s glasses weren’t disguised in post-production.
+The DC Universe film Wonder Woman 1984, 2020, missed the boat in a variety of scenes where the green screen reflections clearly seen in Cheetah’s glasses weren’t disguised in post-production.
+The first time I noticed this artifact of digital production using on-set green screen goes as far back as television’s Seinfeld way back in the Nineties.
+Reflections can be quite tricky when it comes to digitally “erasing” these unwanted visual artifacts.

-In Hot Tub Time Machine, 2010, the film’s compositors tracked the sunglasses and applied a heavy blur in order to disguise the apparent on-set reflections in them.
+In the raunchy, over the top comedy Hot Tub Time Machine, 2010, during post production the film’s compositors tracked the character’s dark sunglasses and applied a heavy blur in order to disguise the revealing on-set reflections.
+For the most part it worked fine, except the blur amount varied from shot to shot.

 “Run for it Marty!”